TIPS FROM BLOG ARTICLE WRITERS

 You must communicate your expectations to your writer and stay connected throughout the process to get the best content you can.

-Blog writers are a great many things, but psychic isn’t one of them.
+Blog article writers are a great many things, but psychic isn’t one of them.

 If you don’t like the tone they’re taking, the style of their writing, their sentence structure, their sources or anything else, you have to tell them in a concise way so that the issue can be resolved.

 This will save you from resentment towards your unknowing writer, your writer from ignorant bliss, and your blog from lackluster content.

 The amount of money a writer is willing to get paid, says a lot about the quality of work they may provide your company.

 Any job bidding site can often result in a race to the bottom.